sivakavineshnattudurai/Login-form/README.md

 Files Included
-index.html: Contains the HTML structure of the login form. style.css: Defines the styles for the login form. script.js: Handles form validation using JavaScript.
+index.html: Contains the HTML structure of the login form. cass1.css: Defines the styles for the login form. text.js: Handles form validation using JavaScript.